luanfariaf/monorepo-web3-protochain/README.md

-# Blockchain Server
+# Protochain

 ## Description
-This project is a blockchain server that handles transactions and wallets.
+This project is a Protochain that simulate a blockchain server that handles transactions and wallets.
 It provides endpoints to interact with the blockchain, add transactions, and retrieve wallet information.

 ## Installation
 1. Clone the repository: